-Annual percentage rate (APR) and effective annual percentage rate (usually abbreviated as EAR) are two ways of expressing the time value of money.
+Annual percentage rate, or APR, and effective annual rate, usually abbreviated as EAR, are two ways of expressing the time value of money.
 They may be used to describe how much a loan will cost, or they may describe the annualized income from an investment.
 How APR and EAR are calculated depends on whether they are describing costs or income.

 APR and EAR in Investing

 When expressing investment income, APR and EAR are calculated differently.
 In this case, APR is the interest paid on the investment times the frequency with which it is accrued.
 EAR, on the other hand, is an expression of how much the investment will earn assuming that the interest paid on it is reinvested at the same interest rate.